A Comprehensive Analytical Model of the Dynamic Z-Pinch: VI. Sheath Profiles

-Let us define $t_{si}$ to be the time when the shock front first encounters the $i$th fluid element.
-The pressure, density, axial field, position, width, and velocity of the $i$th fluid element in the post-shock region ($r_{s} < r < r_{p}$), that is for $t_{si} < t < t_{r}$ are thus,
+One can derive the Eulerian velocity and pressure profiles in the postshock ($r_{s} < r < r_{p}$) region directly from the adiabatic law in Eq.~(\ref{Eq:MHD-3}) and the RH jump conditions as shown in Appendices~\hyperref[B:I]{B.I} and \hyperref[C:II]{C.II}, respectively.

-For this stage, however, we can actually derive a more accurate velocity profile directly from the precursor of our Angus model shock ODE (Eq.~(\ref{Eq:Angus-rs})\!) as first suggested in A. R. Piriz et al. in Eq.~(20) and shown in Appendix~\hyperref[App:C]{C}.
-This velocity profile is given as follows,
+Determining the density and axial field profiles requires tracking the individual fluid elements in a Lagrangian frame as shown in Appendix~\hyperref[D:II]{D.II}.\\ Let us define $t_{si}$ to be the time when the shock front first encounters the $i$th fluid element.
+In the untouched ($0\leq r < r_{s}$) region, the initial pressure, density, axial field, position, radial width, and velocity of the $i$th fluid element, that is, for $0\leq t < t_{si}$, are simply,